AntNLP/seminar/2018Spring/README.md

 ## For Presenters

 - Please fill your slots in the [Agenda](#agenda) **at least one week** before your presentation.
-  - Use the format *[venue+year]title" in the Paper column (e.g. [ACL17]A Good Paper).
+  - Please format Paper fields with *[venue+year]title* (e.g. [ACL17]A Good Paper).
-  - Please upload your slides, and also add the links to them in the Slides column.
+  - Please upload your slides, and add links to them in Slides fields.
-- Besides technical novelties, please give enough background knowledge in case people are unfamiliar with the topic.
+- Besides technical novelties, please give enough background knowledge in case people are unfamiliar with your topic.
 - It would be great to keep your presentation within 60 min.

 ## For Audiences

-- Please read abstract/introduction sections before the seminar
+- Please read abstract/introduction sections before the seminar.

 ## Agenda